Magnetics Society events at IEDM 2018

 Sponsored by the IEEE Magnetics Society

-To strengthen the relationship between the microelectronics and magnetism communities in order to accelerate the development of MRAM technology, a MRAM Forum is organized by the IEEE Magnetics Society the day following IEDM to allow IEDM attendees to participate.
-This will be the 9th MRAM Global Innovation Forum.
-This is a one-day forum organized on 7 December 2017 (8:45am – 5:30pm) in the same hotel as IEDM (Hilton Union Square, 333 O’Farrell St, San Francisco).
+This is a one-day forum organized the day following IEDM (i.e on 6 December 2018, 8:45am – 5:30pm) in the same hotel as IEDM (Hilton Union Square, 333 O’Farrell St, San Francisco).
 The Forum will consist of 10 invited talks from leading experts and a panel discussion.
 Various MRAM related topics will be covered including STT-MRAM technology, memory and processor demonstrations, spin orbit torque MRAM, and the needs, challenges and potential of MRAM.
-The Forum was originally initiated by Samsung Semiconductor, and this forum marks the 9th edition of the series.
+The Forum was originally initiated by Samsung Semiconductor, and this forum marks the 10th edition of the series.

 The Forum is entirely sponsored by Samsung Semiconductor.
 The registration to the Forum will be free of charge.
 More information will be posted on the IEEE Magnetics Society website: http://www.ieeemagnetics.org/